On-site cladding spraying for Chester premises

 - Roller shutters, fascias, soffits and rainwater goods

-Colour change to a new RAL or BS shade is as common as like-for-like refurbishment, particularly where a unit changes hands and the incoming occupier wants their own identity on it rather than the last tenant’s colours.
+Changing the colour to a new RAL or BS shade is just as common as a like-for-like refurbishment.
+Especially when a unit changes hands and the incoming occupier wants their own identity on it, rather than the last tenant’s colours.

 The honest part: jobs we turn down

-Some cladding should not be sprayed, and we say so in the survey report.
-Panels perforated by cut-edge corrosion, composite walls with wet or delaminating cores, and elevations with failed fixings or flashings need repair or replacement first; coating over them buys a smart finish on a failing substrate.
-The same goes for buildings already scheduled for recladding on thermal or fire-safety grounds, where a cosmetic spend now is simply wasted.
-If your building falls into one of those categories you will hear it from us before any money changes hands, not after.
+Some cladding simply shouldn’t be sprayed.
+We’ll tell you that in the survey report.
+Panels perforated by cut-edge corrosion, composite walls with wet or delaminating cores, or elevations with failed fixings or flashings, all need repair or replacement first.
+Coating over them just buys you a smart finish on a failing substrate.
+The same goes for buildings already scheduled for recladding on thermal or fire-safety grounds.
+A cosmetic spend now is simply wasted.
+If your building falls into one of those categories, you’ll hear it from us before any money changes hands, not after.

 From survey to sign-off

-The survey produces a written condition report and a specification: cleaning method, corrosion treatment, priming, the coating system and number of coats, plus the access plan.
-Work on site follows that document, with washing and degreasing first, masking of glass, signage and hardstanding, then controlled spray application.
-Most projects run with the building still in use, sequenced elevation by elevation around deliveries, parking and occupied hours.
-Access equipment is chosen and costed during the survey, so powered platforms, towers or scaffold are in the figure from day one rather than arriving as a variation.
-The same teams handle Ellesmere Port, Wrexham, Warrington and Northwich, so operators with sites either side of the border can deal with one contractor and get one standard of finish across the lot.
+The survey produces a written condition report and a specification.
+That means the cleaning method, corrosion treatment, priming, the coating system and number of coats, plus the access plan.
+Work on site follows that document.
+First, washing and degreasing, then masking of glass, signage and hardstanding, followed by controlled spray application.
+Most projects run with the building still in use.
+We sequence the work elevation by elevation around deliveries, parking and occupied hours.
+We choose and cost the access equipment during the survey, so powered platforms, towers or scaffold are in the figure from day one, rather than arriving as a variation.
+The same teams handle Ellesmere Port, Wrexham, Warrington and Northwich, so if you operate sites either side of the border, you can deal with one contractor and get one standard of finish across the lot.

 What survey-led means for you

 A quotation built on a survey is a quotation that survives contact with the building.
-The preparation is specified before the price, so there is no incentive on site to skip the stages you cannot see from the ground.
-You get a record of what condition each elevation was in, what was applied to it and why, which is useful evidence for landlords, agents and future buyers alike.
-And because the survey comes first, the decision to coat or not to coat is made on evidence rather than optimism.
+We specify the preparation before the price, so there’s no incentive on site to skip the stages you can’t see from the ground.
+You get a record of what condition each elevation was in, what was applied to it, and why.
+That’s useful evidence for landlords, agents and future buyers alike.
+And because the survey comes first, the decision to coat, or not to coat, is made on evidence rather than optimism.
 If a sprayed coating is the right answer for your Chester building, the survey will show it.
-If it is not, the survey will save you from paying to find out the hard way.
+If it’s not, the survey will save you from paying to find out the hard way.